Financial planning tools and services to put you on the path to the future you want

 A well-known rule of thumb for determining how much you can safely withdraw from your retirement accounts is referred to as “the 4% rule.”
 The 4% rule was developed by financial advisor Bill Bengen in the mid-1990s.

 This rule was not meant to be a hard-and-fast rule governing how much can be safely withdrawn, but it can serve as a starting point.

 For example, a $1 million nest egg can safely support a $40,000 gross annual withdrawal over a 30-year period (assuming a reasonably well-balanced portfolio according to this methodology).

 However, to do this calculation and then rely on it in a dogmatic way is a mistake with potentially dire consequences for investors.
 The 4% rule should be thought of as a great estimating tool: a “back of the napkin” approach.
 It’s an excellent way for someone approaching retirement to get a feel for what type of annual distributions their various retirement accounts can support.

-The 4% rule, nor any other rule of thumb for that matter, is not a substitute for doing an in-depth analysis based on where you stand each year, recent gains and losses in your accounts, and your changing circumstances in retirement.
+The 4% rule (or any other rule of thumb) is not a substitute for doing an in-depth analysis based on where you stand each year, recent gains and losses in your accounts, and your changing circumstances in retirement.

 While you likely don’t want to invest as aggressively as a millennial, retirement is not the time to take your money and put it under the mattress either.
 You still need to allocate your investments in a fashion that allows for growth ahead of inflation (with protection on the downside, as well).
 This allocation will vary from person to person based on each individual’s unique circumstances.

 Many experts recommend a bucket approach – tailoring different risk levels for your investments for different kinds of spending.
 Most experts will say that there are several different approaches to investment strategies for retirement.

 Assessing which account to make a withdrawal from is an ongoing process.
 The accounts and the order of tapping them will likely change a bit over time.
 You will want to think about: Is the account up or down for the year or overall?
 What is your tax situation for the year?